harsh183/gentle_kotlin/_posts/2019-12-27-variables-basic-math.md

 # Variables

-A variable is a way to store data or information when we code; what we store can be of numerous types.
+A variable is a way to store data or information in our code; what we store can be of numerous types.
 Let's look at the following example:

 ```kotlin
 var a: Int = 1